dtgray12/Path-of-Mice/README.md

-# Path-of-Mice
+# Path of Mice
-A web-based interactive fiction game.
+An interactive fiction game
+by Daryl Gray